San Diego State vs. UNLV NCAA Football Odds, Plays and Insights | November 19, 2021

 UNLV Stats and Trends

-- UNLV is 4-2 against the spread and 2-5 overall in games when it scores more than 17.1 points.
+- When UNLV puts up more than 17.1 points, it is 4-2 against the spread and 2-5 overall.

-- UNLV is 4-1 against the spread and 1-5 overall when the team amasses more than 305.7 yards.
+- In games that UNLV churns out over 305.7 yards, the team is 4-1 against the spread and 1-5 overall.

-- This year the Rebels have turned the ball over 18 times, three more than the Aztecs' takeaways (15).
+- The Rebels have turned the ball over 18 times this season, three more turnovers than the Aztecs have forced (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.